madonoharu/tsify/README.md

 # Tsify-next

 Tsify-next is a library for generating TypeScript definitions from Rust code.
-The original [Tsify](https://github.com/madonoharu/tsify) appears to be in hypernation mode, so this for incorporates updates until main Tsify project comes back to life.
+The original [Tsify](https://github.com/madonoharu/tsify) appears to be in hybernation mode, so this for incorporates updates until main Tsify project comes back to life.

 Using this with [`wasm-bindgen`](https://github.com/rustwasm/wasm-bindgen) will automatically output the types to `.d.ts`.